Mosque shooting victims: Six men who sought better lives in Quebec

 Ibrahima Barry worked for the province’s health-insurance board.
 He had four children, the eldest a 12-year-old, and his wife is in poor health, Mr. Sangaré said.

 Mamadou Tanou Barry, who was known to his friends as Tanou, was also a civil servant, working in IT.
-He had two boys, aged two and four.
+He had two boys, aged 2 and 4.

 Mr. Sangaré said Tanou’s father had died a few years ago, so, as the eldest son, he was sending money home to help his extended family.
 Just a month ago, his mother had arrived in Quebec City to live with her son.